The Nutrition Services Department is pleased to welcome your child(ren) to the 2022-2023 school year!

 Everything you need in one place....and there is an app for your phone too!

-AS always, we continue to strive to make the meals offered at all of our district schools, whole grain rich and full of locally sourced fruits and vegetables, when available.
+As always, we continue to strive to make the meals offered at all of our district schools, whole grain rich and full of locally sourced fruits and vegetables, when available.
 Please encourage your child(ren) to select and consume all of the offered options to ensure they are getting the most balanced meal available.

 Pre-Order meals are only available for Goldwood and Kensington Schools.
 Please pre-order meals on the Nutrislice app.